-In Logan, one of Queensland’s fastest growing areas, the Logan Water and Infrastructure Alliance delivers new and improved water, wastewater and recycled water infrastructure that benefits the regional economy, environment and community.
-The alliance is a public and private sector enterprise involving Logan City Council, WSP, Tenix, and Cardno.
+In Logan, one of Queensland’s fastest growing areas, the Logan Water and Infrastructure Partnership delivers new and improved water, wastewater and recycled water infrastructure that benefits the regional economy, environment and community.
+The Partnership is a public and private sector enterprise involving Logan City Council, WSP, Tenix, and Cardno.

 In the current phase, we will deliver AU$180m of water and wastewater infrastructure services from July 2015 for at least three years.
 This includes extending a high standard of water services to communities that have not previously had access to them.